Travancore State Manual

-The Travancore State Manual was a publication of the erstwhile Travancore kingdom, written and published under the statutory command of the king of Travancore.
-The Travancore kingdom was located at the southernmost tip of the Indian subcontinent, on its western side.
-The Travancore State Manual was written by V. Nagam Aiya, who was then working as the Dewan Peishcar in Travancore government service.
+The Travancore State Manual is an official publication of the erstwhile Travancore kingdom, compiled by Dewan Peishkar V. Nagam Aiya under the command of the Maharaja of Travancore.
+Published in 1906, the book details the social, economic, and historical accounts of the state.
+It follows the pattern of the district manuals and gazetteers of the British Raj.
+The work was revised in a four-volume set by T. K. Velupillai in 1940.

 The section on the Fauna of Travancore was contributed by Harold S. Ferguson, Esq.
 (F. L. N., F. Z. S), who Nagam Aiya describes as "an authority" in the subject, "having spent nearly the whole of his life in the country, first as a Planter for several years on the Travancore Hills, then as the Guardian of the Princes, then as Commandant of one of the battalions in the Travancore army (Nayar Brigade), and lastly as the Director of the Government Museum and the Public Gardens at Trivandrum."

-The writing
+Background

 Nagam Aiya mentions that he was commanded by His Highness, the Maharajah of Travancore, to write the Travancore State Manual with the simple instruction that it should follow the model of the district manuals of the Madras Presidency, which was under English rule.
 However, he also mentions that the idea had been "broached" to him by Dewan T. Rama Row, C.I.E., about fourteen years earlier.
 At that time, Nagam Aiya had been working as the Dewan Peishcar and District Magistrate of Quilon.
 Even though the Dewan did obtain the Maharajah sanction for the project, the Dewan himself retired within a few months, and the matter was dropped.

 However, the matter was revived by Dewan Mr. K. Krishnaswamy Row, C.I.E., in 1901.
 Nagam Aiya did a lot of pioneering, original research and work to obtain a majority of the information of this book.
 What came out was a book of an "encyclopaedic nature spread over a space of more than 1820 pages of letter-press".

-Nagam Aiya may have had this project in his mind and collected information much before he started on this work.
 He started his work on this project as a full-time officer from December 1904.